William Contreras Player Props: Brewers vs. Reds

-After batting .300 with a double, a home run, two walks and eight RBI in his past 10 games, William Contreras and the Milwaukee Brewers take on the Cincinnati Reds (who will hand the ball to Andrew Abbott) at 8:10 PM ET on Friday.
+The Milwaukee Brewers, including William Contreras (.325 batting average in his past 10 games), take on starter Luke Weaver and the Cincinnati Reds at American Family Field, Saturday at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Cubs.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Reds.

 William Contreras Game Info & Props vs. the Reds